 If the lymph nodes detect an unrecognizable substance they will create an antibody, which flows in blood circulation to target and destroy the foreign material in cells throughout the body.

-Swollen lymph nodes are a sign they are making infection-fighting white blood cells to combat a recognized threat to the body.
-The threat can range from something relatively trivial, such as a cold or throat infection, to something far more serious, such as cancer.
-Understanding the health of the lymphatic system can play a crucial role in the diagnosis, prognosis and treatment of cancer tumors.
+Swollen lymph nodes indicate they are producing infection-fighting white blood cells to combat a recognized threat to the body.
+The threat can range from relatively trivial issues like a cold or throat infection to more serious conditions like cancer.
+Understanding the health of the lymphatic system is crucial in diagnosing, prognosticating, and treating cancer tumors.

 Enlarged Axillary Lymph Nodes

-The axillary (arm pit) lymph nodes filter and/or trap lymph from the arm, chest wall and breast.
-It is often difficult to feel normal axillary lymph nodes.
-Not all enlarged axillary lymph nodes feel the same.
-It is also important to mention that enlarged axillary lymph nodes are not necessarily a sign of cancer.
+The axillary (armpit) lymph nodes filter and/or trap lymph from the arm, chest wall, and breast.
+It is often challenging to feel normal axillary lymph nodes.
+Not all enlarged axillary lymph nodes feel the same, and it is essential to note that enlarged axillary lymph nodes are not necessarily a sign of cancer.
 However, we strongly advise you to consult with a medical provider if you are concerned about enlarged axillary lymph nodes.

-Enlarged axillary lymph nodes may stem from a range of causes.
-If a patient does not have cancer, some of the local, non-cancerous causes of enlarged axillary lymph nodes include:
+Enlarged axillary lymph nodes may stem from various causes.
+If a patient does not have cancer, some local, non-cancerous causes of enlarged axillary lymph nodes include:

 - An injury to the armpit, arm or hand (almost always non-cancerous).

 - Localized infection or hydradenitits.